mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 transactions (i.e. `START TRANSACTION` or `BEGIN`) are load balanced across slaves.
 If the transaction tries to modify a row, it is migrated to the master and rolled back on the slave.

+#### 'Adaptive Routing'
+A new load balancing method.
+Server load conditions are proxied by measuring query response times for each server.

 ### MaxCtrl